bbc/gel/src/foundations/iconography.md

 Note that the `em` unit allows the icon to scale proportionate to the parent element's `font-size`.
 Using `rem` or `px` would break this relationship, and the text would scale without the icon.

-### Color
+### Colour

-The usual WCAG rules[^4] for color contrast apply to icons, although the impact of icons with inadequate contrast is likely to be less critical than text.
+The usual WCAG rules[^4] for colour contrast apply to icons, although the impact of icons with inadequate contrast is likely to be less critical than text.
 As with text, the larger the icon the more minimal the impact of low contrast.
 There is no good reason, however, to consider low contrast combinations under any circumstances.

 ### High Contrast Mode

-In Windows High Contrast Mode, the text color is augmented to become very dark or very light.
-In order for SVG to adopt the same high contrast color of the text, use `currentColor`.
+In Windows High Contrast Mode, the text colour is augmented to become very dark or very light.
+In order for SVG to adopt the same high contrast colour of the text, use `currentColor`.
 This is applied in the examples in this site using the `gel-icon` class.

 ```css
 .gel-icon {